snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/custom-sessionization-and-users/index.md

 #### Custom SQL

-This example creates a session identifier based off the combination of `app_id` and `domain_sessionid` which you may want if you use cross-domain tracking, but want to split the sessions for your analysis.
+This example creates a session identifier based off the concatenation of `app_id` and `domain_sessionid` which you may want if you use cross-domain tracking, but want to split the sessions for your analysis.
 Note that if you provide a value for `snowplow__session_sql` this will be used instead of `snowplow__session_identifiers`.

 ```yml title="dbt_project.yml"
 vars: